What to do in Quy Nhon, the mini Maldives of Vietnam?

 Enjoy the fresh seafood

 The waters of the Quy Nhon coastline are extremely rich in fish and the coast is also home to many fish farms.
 Seafood is king in Quy Nhon and everywhere in town.
 You will find restaurants where you can enjoy fresh seafood at reasonable prices.
 The lobster is queen and very cheap compared to other seaside resorts in Vietnam.
-Do not miss out on local specialties such as bun cha ca, fish noodle soup or delicious banh khot, small fried pancakes made from rice flour dough and topped with one or two quail eggs, some pates and small shrimps.
+Do not miss out on local specialties such as bun cha ca, fish noodle soup or delicious banh khot, small fried pancakes made from rice flour dough and topped with one or two quail eggs, some pate and small shrimps.

 Relax in the mini Maldives of Vietnam

 North and south of Quy Nhon City, the coast is home to a myriad of beautiful, almost deserted beaches.
 To the north is Nhon Hai Beach, about twenty kilometres from Quy Nhon.
 A very photogenic fishing village with colourful fishing boats swaying gently on the sea and beaches with crystal clear waters.
 Going up the coast, you will find the beautiful Ky Co beach, one of the heavenly beaches of Quy Nhon.
-So beautiful that it has been privatized and you will have to pay an entry fee of 100,000 VND to access this gem.
-You will find beautiful beaches with white sand in further north, free and pristine, where swimming is a real delight.
+So beautiful that it has been privatised and you will have to pay an entry fee of 100,000 VND to access this gem.
+You will find beautiful beaches with white sand further north, free and pristine, where swimming is a real delight.
 Do not miss a stop at Eo Gio, one of the most interesting rock formations on the coast.

 South of Quy Nhon, just ten kilometres away, you have Bai Xep or Xep Beach and its typical fishing village.
 A few hotels can host to enjoy this idyllic crescent beach.